AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

 Rules #1, 2 and 5 are checked by variations in most testcases and verified more specifically by the *Raise* testcase, dedicated to this purpose.

+Rule #3 is verified by the *Within* family of testcases, which exercise conditional constructs within exception handlers in a variety of contexts where such handlers may appear.

 Rule #4 is verified by the dedicated *CutEvals* set of testcases.

-Rule #3 is verified by the *Within* family of testcases, which exercise conditional constructs within exception handlers in a variety of contexts where such handlers may appear.

 When conditional guards are involved, the coverage outcome is always checked at least for situations where a guard is tested True only and False only.
 Very often, testcases also verify the outcome when a guard is tested both True and False or not at all.

+For exceptions that propagate across subprograms, we first verify all the requirement rules in a single *Basics* testcase, then check more elaborate situations with a family of tests involving:

+* Various exception kinds (implicit standard exception raised from a language check, explicit raise of standard or user defined exception, raise from a Ada runtime facility);

+* That propagate either directly or via an intermediate handler and a "raise;" statement propagating the original exception further, from either a specific handler for the particular exception or from a "when others" handler;

+* That are eventually either unhandled or handled in a variety of contexts, for example within a library level subprogram or within a handler for another exception occurrence.

 .. qmlink:: TCIndexImporter